RawIron/jekyll-rawiron.github.io/_posts/2016-05-05-fsh-a-functional-programming-shell.markdown

 The definitions of the data processing types are as follows:

 * filter - input rows but less of them
-* sort - input rows in different order
+* sort - input rows in sorted order
-* transform - input rows with different content
+* transform - input rows with modified content
 * reduce - input rows get aggregated; new and less rows as result
+* expand - input rows get discarded; new and more rows as result
+* destroy - input rows get discarded; new and less rows as result
+* copy - input rows as result; can be in different order
 * map - must be called with `xargs`

-* destroy - input rows get discarded; new rows as result
-* copy - input rows as result
+There are two oddities here.
+The operation `destroy` is defined but no `create`.
+And the `map` does not fit in.
+It defines how a core-util must be called in the data pipeline while all the other terms describe what they do on the input data.

 The definitions of the node types: